stanfordnlp/CoreNLP/_pages/tokensregex.md

 having their CoreAnnotations.NamedEntityTagAnnotation.class field changed.

-Finally we may want to produce a MatchedExpression for this to operate on in our Java code, and we may want to set the value fo that MatchedExpression to something.
+Finally we may want to produce a MatchedExpression for this to operate on in our Java code, and we may want to set the value of that MatchedExpression to something.
 So we have the rule return a “result” when it fires, and we say the result is “COMPANY”.
 The value of the MatchedExpression will be set to “COMPANY_RESULT” as a result.